 - Choose <random> from the Field menu, and set the rotation range by specifying Minimum and Maximum degree values.
 Rotating symbols randomly is a good way to provide visual variety for nonthematic layers.

 - Write an expression to determine rotation.
-Choose <expression> from the Field menu, or click to open the Expression Builder dialog box.
+Choose <expression> from the Field menu, or click the Set an expression button to open the Expression Builder dialog box.
 Write an expression and click Verify to validate it.
 Note that although an expression is valid, it may not return a valid numeric value for the rotation variable.
 You can filter the Expression Builder dialog box to show only numeric fields to help prevent this.

 - Choose the Rotation Style.